vsariola/sointu/README.md

     on CMake and compiles on Windows.
 Cross-platform NASM/YASM macros have been drafted and remain to be tested.
 Once the project is more mature, I will try compiling on other platforms.
-  - **New opcodes**.
-At least: bit-crush, compressor (with side-chaining), change bpm.
+  - **Even more opcodes**.
+At least: compressor (with side-chaining), change bpm.
 Maybe also equalizer.
   - **Support for 64-bit targets**.
   - **Browser-based GUI and MIDI instrument**.
 Modern browsers support WebMIDI, WebAudio and, most importantly, they are cross-platform and come installed